brownman/SPSE/js/mean/express.md

 //such as: [ .. , maxAge: 5 ,  .. ]

 res.send()
-//used for non-streaming responses,
+//is used for non-streaming responses,
 //do alot of background jobs,
 //such as: responding with the proper cache headers
 ```

 **pupular Express middlewares:**
-- morgan: HTTP request logger
+- Morgan: HTTP request logger
 - Session: support for persistant sessions